Trip Planning

 Congratulations on organizing the team!

-Step 4: Pre-Trip planning
+Step 4: Pre-Trip Planning

 • Purchase your plane tickets.
 It is always a good idea for the whole group to arrive and leave on the same flights.
 Usually the group leader is the first to buy his tickets and he circulates his flight itinerary to the rest of the group.

-• If you plan on bringing a gun into Argentina, please read our pre-trip information package.
+• If you plan on bringing a gun into Argentina, please read our Pre-Trip Information package.

 • Other helpful tips for your trip include:

-• Be sure that your passport is valid through six months after your departure date.
+• Be sure to check that your passport is valid through six months after your departure date.
 Please note that no visa is required for American or European citizens to travel to Argentina or Chile.

 • Make a photocopy of your passport.
-Store your official passport in a safe place like your luggage, and carry the photocopy with you when you are outside your suite.
+Store your physical passport in a safe place like your luggage, and carry the photocopy with you when you are outside your suite.
 The only time you might need your original passport would be while shopping and paying with a credit card or while changing money.

 Generally speaking, it is easy to organize a dove hunting trip to Argentina.
 Plus any complications will surely be quickly forgotten in the first 10 seconds of shooting doves in magical Cordoba!